Chess67 vs SwissSys

 Adds a more polished modern UX with rich text formatting across registration, tournament, and communication workflows.

-Cloud-first collaboration across devices instead of single desktop dependency.
+Cloud-first collaboration across devices instead of a desktop-first pairing workflow with separate sync surfaces.

 Extends into year-round club management and member communication.